Your Essential Travel Guide To Flanders

 This extraordinary region, otherwise known as the Flemish-speaking half of Belgium, offers something for everyone: gorgeous architecture, a cutting-edge arts scene, stylish shopping, vibrant nightlife and rich war history and monuments.

-Ypres has become a key battlefield during World War I. In Ypres, there were four major battles between the Allies and the Germans, the most memorable took place in Passchendaele in 1917.
-This city of the late Middle Ages, although completely destroyed during 4 years of warfare, has been rebuilt and serves as an excellent point from which you can start discovering interesting places and cemeteries in Flanders.
+Ypres became a key battlefield during World War I. In Ypres, there were four major battles between the Allies and the Germans, the most memorable took place in Passchendaele in 1917.
+This medieval city was completely destroyed during four years of warfare.
+It has since been rebuilt and serves as an excellent point to start discovering interesting places and cemeteries in Flanders.

 After taking the short journey across the Channel to Dunkirk in France, Flanders region is only an hour away by car.